gdobato/non-preemptive-scheduler/README.md

 # Hello-rust

-Small project based on [cortex-m-quickstart template](https://github.com/rust-embedded/cortex-m-quickstart) to run Rust on a Cortex-M4F target (STM32F429I-DISC1 board)
+Small project which makes use of [rust-embedded-wg](https://github.com/rust-embedded/wg) crates and references to run Rust on a Cortex-M4F target (STM32F429I-DISC1 board)

 ## Installation (Unix-like OS)
 Toolchain